owncloud/user_ldap/README.md

 #### Additional configuration options that can be modified via occ configurations

 The user_ldap app  will check for updated attributes at every user login.
 Attributes like mail oder quota are retrieved from the ldap server.
-To save ressources on the ldap server, there is a minimum time between two updates for every user.
-Without modification, the update intervall is not more often then 86400 seconds (1 day).
-This can be modifed by setting the app config 'updateAttributesInterval' to any number you like.
+To save resources on the ldap server, there is a minimum time between two updates for every user.
+Without modification, the update interval is not more often then 86400 seconds (1 day).
+This can be modified by setting the app config 'updateAttributesInterval' to any number you like.
 Setting this value to 0 will update on very login request which can be quiet often and stress your ldap server.
 Attributes are unlikely to change very often, but waiting a day for a new quota is maybe a little bit long.

-To allow modificatons of minimum time between checks to one hour (3600 seconds) you can do this via occ:
+To allow modifications of minimum time between checks to one hour (3600 seconds) you can do this via occ:
 ```occ config:app:set user_ldap updateAttributesInterval  --value=3600 ```